-In consideration of this particular requirement the Contracting Authority has decided to evaluate Potential Providers by adopting the weightings/scoring mechanism detailed within this ITQ.
+In consideration of this requirement the Contracting Authority has decided to evaluate Potential Providers by adopting the weightings/scoring mechanism detailed within this ITQ.
 The Contracting Authority considers these weightings to be in line with existing best practice for a requirement of this type.

-Questionnaire Q No. Question subject Maximum Marks

-Price AW5.2 Price 25%

-Quality PROJ1.1 Approach 25%

-Quality PROJ1.2 Staff to Deliver 20 %

-Quality PROJ1.3 Understanding the 20 %

-Environment

-Quality PROJ1.4 Project Plan and Timescales 10 %
+Questionnaire Q No. Question subject Maximum Marks Price AW5.2 Price 25% Quality PROJ1.1 Methodology 15% Quality PROJ1.2 Project Team and Capability to Deliver 15% Quality PROJ1.3 Project Plan and Timescales 10% Quality PROJ1.4 Understanding of product safety environment 20% Quality PROJ1.5 Understanding of the enforcement training environment 15%